-Transitional activities
+Transitional activities are activities for which

-are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels
+low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
 Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy29?